 Most people believe in supernatural beings.
 In some countries, it is more than 90% of people.
 And it's not just some surviving tradition.
 They actually strongly believe with their whole hearts to the point of denying obvious reality.
 If you are reading this and wondering what's wrong with that, you are one of them.

 It's 21st century and most people in the world live in some sort of authoritarian regime.
 The lucky people who live in democracies actually live in a system tuned to function just under the threshold of triggering mass outrage.
 This is commonly justified by saying that nobody has yet thought of anything better.

 There's a 5% unexplained difference in pay between men and women (favoring men).
 There's also a 50% difference in university enrollment (favoring girls) and a 1,000% difference in post-divorce child custody (favoring mothers).
-For some reason, the 5% difference is a hot topic of gender equality while the 50% difference is reportedly due to natural ability and the 1,000% difference is the natural order of things with the occasional challenger shunned and ridiculed.
+For some reason, the 5% difference is a hot topic of gender equality while the 50% difference is (falsely) claimed to be due to natural ability and the 1,000% difference is the natural order of things with the occasional challenger shunned and ridiculed.